 - Locate the regions of northern New Mexico and southern Colorado on a map and note their distances relative to where students live.
 Discuss what you know about this region and what background knowledge students have of the area.
 Works of art such as this one can be representative of the political and historical environment of their time period.

-- Look at or create a timeline of major cultural and historical events of New Mexico and southern Colorado during this time frame using information in the “Find Out More” section or other reliable sources of historical information.
+- Look at or create a timeline of major cultural and historical events of New Mexico and southern Colorado during this time frame using an example from the History Timelines website or other reliable sources of historical information.
 Place the creation of the Altar Screen along that time line.
 What was life like in northern New Mexico and southern Colorado at this time?
 What can you tell about the cultural and political climate of the states during the time this Altar Screen would have been in use?
 Consider that Spanish missionaries used works of art such as the Altar Screen as teaching aides to tell religious stories and to convert the native people to Catholicism.
 How would that affect the dominant culture of the region then and today?
 You might want to ask students if they think using art or pictures is a good way to communicate with people who speak other languages.

 - The materials that were used to make these objects were available in New Mexico and southern Colorado.
 Native people helped the missionaries or Franciscan friars discover plants that could be used to make pigments and brushes.
 By 1825, a tradition of using local materials was established and a regional art style developed.
 There is always give-and-take when two cultures come together.
 Discuss this idea in small groups or as a whole class.